nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ## **FAQ**

+**Q: I type very slowly, is RC4HDB any good for me?**

+**A**: You do not have to be fast at typing for RC4HDB to improve your workflow!

+**Q: I have accidentally deleted an entry, is there any way for me to undo it?**

+**A**: Currently, we do not offer such an option, but you can look forward to RC4HDB v1.5, as we will be implementing that in the near future!

+**Q: The text on the screen is too small, is there any way for me to resize it?**

+**A**: RC4HDB does not allow the text size to be changed, however, you can enlarge the text by changing your screen resolution.
+You may refer to this [link](https://support.microsoft.com/en-us/windows/change-your-screen-resolution-in-windows-5effefe3-2eac-e306-0b5d-2073b765876b) for Windows, and this [link](https://www.wikihow.com/Change-the-Screen-Resolution-on-a-Mac) for Mac.

+**Q: Do I need an internet connection to be able to use RC4HDB?**

+**A**: You do not need an internet connection to use RC4HDB as everything is done on your device.

 **Q: Can I search using fields other than the name?**

 **A**: You can use the `filter` command to search for people using the other fields.